Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 sudo pacman -S zsh
 ```

 The first time you run zsh (by typing **zsh** into the terminal), you will be greeted with CLI configuration menu to perform a first time set up.
-Once thats complete, the setup menu will not appear again, it will just launch zsh.
+Once that's complete, the setup menu will not appear again, it will just launch zsh.

 However, if you want to change your default shell from bash to zsh when you login, you will need to run some extra commands.